 What Happens After The Tooth is Milled?

-Our goal is to reduce the amount of time a patient sits in the chair during a visit.
-By using the cast as a guide, we can make most of the necessary adjustments before placing the crown in your mouth.
+Our goal is to reduce the amount of time a patient sits in the chair during a visit with this state of the art equipment.
+By using the cast as a guide, we can make most of the necessary adjustments before placing the permanent crown in your mouth.

 After Dr. Roe is confident that the crown is right, he will place it in an oven to crystallize it.
 This process enhances its strength and beauty.